-Walking from Dorchester in the West, this wonderful trail begins in the rolling Dorset Hills made famous by the world renowned author and poet Thomas Hardy.
+Walking from Dorchester in the West, this wonderful self-guided trail begins in the rolling Dorset Hills made famous by the world renowned author and poet Thomas Hardy.
 Your first day follows some of the South Dorset Ridgeway which is part of the South West Coast Path National Trail and offers stunning views of the Jurassic Coast.
-The route also provides the opportunity to explore one of the UK’s most significant ancient ceremonial landscapes.
+The walking route also provides the opportunity to explore one of the UK’s most significant ancient ceremonial landscapes.
 The Ridgeway not only offers fantastic views of the Jurassic Coast, but also of the inland scenery of river valleys, chalk downland, villages and farmland, and it provides access to some of Dorset’s famous landmarks, including The White Horse and Captain Hardy’s Monument.

 The route then joins the coast just west of Chesil Beach.
 Forming part of the Jurassic Coast World Heritage Site, this sweeping, shingle ridge stretching for miles into the distance is a sight to behold, in fact, the view of Chesil Beach from the coast road above Abbotsbury has been voted by Country Life Magazine as Britain’s 3rd best view.